-On November 9, 2015, we filed a motion requesting partial judgment and a motion requesting expedited hearing of our motion for partial judgment and for final judgment in the Massachusetts court.
-Purdue filed its opposition response and a cross-motion for a partial stay on November 23, 2015 in the first case.
-Those motions are fully briefed and the hearing on those motions is set for December 22, 2015.
+February 25th status conference.
 On December 1, 2015, we filed a motion to dismiss the second case for failure to state a claim and Purdue filed its opposition on December 15, 2015.
+That action has been consolidated into the other Massachusetts actions, and our motion remains pending.
 We plan to continue to take all steps necessary to vigorously defend ourselves against these claims.
 The strength of our defenses will depend on the patents asserted and the interpretation of these patents.
 However, we could be unsuccessful in advancing non-infringement and invalidity arguments in our defense.
 Purdue need only prove infringement by a preponderance of the evidence, which is a low burden of proof.